 Hop in the car and see where the road takes you.
 Diane Hooper shared this photo from Telluride, Colorado.
 She writes, “As my husband and I drove down this spectacular country road this past autumn, the aspen leaves were gently blowing in the cool breeze.”
-If you’re thinking about taking your own getaway, these are the best states for a road trip.
+If you’re thinking about taking your own getaway, these are the best road trips in America.

 2. Big Skies and Wide Open Spaces

 Karen Christman captured this scene as she and her husband drove through the Tetons in mid-May.
 “Coming from Landner, Wyoming, over the pass into Grand Teton National Park, it was 30 degrees and snowy.
 When the fog lifted, the whole Teton range was visible in all its glory.”

 When seeds are planted, the cycle starts anew.
 Steven Smith says, “The encouragement of the warm spring sun helps the farmers of this great land realize the potential of a simple-looking kernel of corn.”

 Faith matters to country folks.
 Wendy Harrison spotted this charming chapel while biking along the Greenbrier River Trail in eastern West Virginia.

 Sherry Olson snapped this photo while out on a walk on a beautiful June evening.
 “The colors of the sunset through the green of the grass was so peaceful and moving; it made me stop and think how lucky I am to live in the country with all its beauty.”
 Don’t miss these other gorgeous photos of America at sunset.